will-gibson/html-templates/contributor-image-upload.md

 Allows contributor accounts to upload images to their articles, without granting them any additional privileges or rights.

-Paste it in the functions.php file of your theme.
+Paste the following in the functions.php file of your theme:

 ```
 if ( current_user_can('contributor') && !current_user_can('upload_files') )